 8. Embrace Jumpsuits

-Okay, this one isn’t as much of a tip as it is a suggestion: Put on a jumpsuit and never look back.
-These are surprisingly easy to wear—even if you’re petite—as they do a splendid job of offering the appearance of a perfectly proportionate frame.
+OK, this one isn’t as much of a tip as it is a suggestion: Put on a jumpsuit and never look back.
+As our styling expert Mineau says, "Not only are jumpsuits an easy outfit but they create one long vertical line."
+Surprisingly easy to wear—even if you’re petite—they do a splendid job of offering the appearance of a perfectly proportionate frame.
 (Yup, even if you feel that you might have super short legs.
 Trust us, you don’t.)
 They’re easy to be tailored and there’s something so inherently cool about a jumpsuit.
-Seriously, just try one out.

 9. Skip Square Necklines & Opt for V-Necks

-As you’ve probably picked up on by now, an item of clothing that allows the eye to move along your figure vertically is bound to be the most flattering (in a non-creepy way).
+As you’ve probably picked up on by now, an item of clothing that allows the eye to move along your figure vertically is bound to be the most flattering.
 But harsh lines, like the right angles that compose a square-neck, often do the opposite.
 In layman's terms, it could make your torso look shorter.
 So choose a V-neck or even a scoop neck instead.
+"V-necks are flattering on all body types and create height," Mineau says.
+"This is a total winner."
 Here’s to adding a few extra inches where they matter most.

-You don’t have to make thigh-skimming skirts your new thing, but just know that anything that hits three or more inches above your knee will do wonders for lengthening your legs.
+You don’t have to ditch your favorite midis and maxis, but just know that anything that hits three or more inches above your knee will do wonders for lengthening your legs.
+(Mineau recommends buying specifically petite pieces, so that the skirt length hits at the right place on your leg.)
 And just like the gorgeous gal above, you can rock your dress with knee-high boots to still reap those benefits—just stay away from anything that cuts off your leg near the ankle.
 For now, consider booties and ankle-wrap sandals to be off-limits with your flirtiest frocks.